 Each series of painting starts with a central idea, and then evolves with this process of layering.
 The paintings become more complex and engaging as I use the layering to develop the idea and content of the painting further.

 William Jaggers grew up In Tucson Arizona.
-When he was 20 he moved to San Francisco where he studied primary education.
-He worked as an elementary school teacher for a short time before going to the San Francisco Art Institute where he received a degree in painting.
+When he was 20 he moved to San Francisco and studied at the San Francisco Art Institute where he received a degree in painting.